billyliuyang/url-shortner/README.md

 From requirements, I finally decided to solve it with Node.js.
 In oder to greatly simplify the code, I didn't use any framework for this application.
 Moreover, this application dosen't contain any GUI.
 I wrote a js file that can be excuted in Terminal for sending POST request, and every results will be logged and shown in Terminal.

-Meanwhile, a full test suite inclue unit test and integration test is provided, which is implemented by MOCHA and Chai.
+Meanwhile, a full test suit inclue unit test and integration test is provided, which is implemented by MOCHA and Chai.

 Following is the specification of the application.